posthtml/posthtml-css-modules/README.md

 ```

 ### Directory with several files
-CSS modules could be also separated in a several files.
+CSS modules could be also separated into several files.
 For example, `profile.js` and `article.js` inside directory `cssModules/`:
 ```js
 // profile.js